Time evolution of a thin black ring via Hawking radiation: Introduction

 This paper is organized as follows.
 In Sec.~II, the black ring solution is reviewed and its boosted Kerr string limit is shown.
 In Sec.~III, we derive the equations that determine the emission rates of mass and angular momenta of a black ring via Hawking radiation.
-In Sec.~IV, the evolution of a black ring is discussed.
-Sec.~V is devoted to a summary.
-In Appendix~A, we check the validity of our numerical result by studying the DeWitt approximation.
-To simplify the notation, the natural units $\hbar = c = G = k_B = 1$ are used.
+In Sec.~IV, the time evolution of an evaporating black ring is studied.
+In Sec.~V, we present the energy and angular spectra of emitted particles in the evaporation of a thin Emparan-Reall black ring.
+Sec.~VI is devoted to a summary.
+In Appendix~A, we check the validity of our numerical result by studying the DeWitt approximation, where the greybody factor is approximately evaluated using the capture condition of null geodesics in a black string spacetime.
+To simplify the notation, we use the natural units $\hbar = c = G = k_B = 1$, where $G$ is the five-dimensional gravitational constant.